Early in Maryland women’s lacrosse’s 2022 season, assistant coach Lauri Kenis gave the Terps’ defense a unique assignment.

 “My entire position is reactionary, so I think it really helps,” Sterling said.

-In addition to athletics, Dynavision can also be utilized for physical therapy, orthopedic clinics and rehabilitation facilities to help improve cognitive and motor function.
+While the pair use the light board for athletic training, there are plenty of other uses.
+Dynavision can also be utilized for physical therapy, orthopedic clinics and rehabilitation facilities to help improve cognitive and motor function.

 Neither Bosco nor Sterling had seen or heard about Dynavision prior to using it at Maryland.
-Even now, all the pair knows about the tool is its $15,000 price tag and the fact that it made a brief cameo in Grey’s Anatomy.
+Even now, all the pair knows about the tool is its $15,000 price tag and that it made a brief cameo in Grey’s Anatomy.

 [Family ties, internal fire brought Kori Edmondson to star for Maryland women’s lacrosse]